Fall 2012 – Summer 2013

 For more information, see Minor Human Nutrition (24 credits).

-Students enter this Minor because they want to acquire a global understanding of agriculture as a central mechanism to help rural development, alleviate poverty and reach food security, especially in the developing world.
-This program provides students with coursework and a semester hands-on experience in a developing country (students must cover their costs), ...
+Students enter this minor to acquire a global and applied understanding of agriculture as a fundamental tool to help rural development, alleviate poverty and reach food security, especially in the developing world.
+This program provides students with a combination of coursework at McGill together with a hands-on experience in a developing country, meeting locals ...

 For more information, see Minor International Agriculture (24 credits).